simplyblock-io/spdk-csi/deploy/kubernetes/caching-nodes.md

 #### Step1: Setup hugepages

 Before you prepare the caching nodes, please decide the amount of huge pages that you would like to allocate for simplyblock and set those hugepages accordingly.
-We suggest allocating atleast 8GB of huge pages.
+We suggest allocating at least 8GB of huge pages.

 ```
 sudo sysctl -w vm.nr_hugepages=4096